heidelberg-hepml/lgatr/docs/source/symmetrybreaking.rst

 In LHC simulations, full Lorentz symmetry is only present in the first steps of the simulation workflow, where no detector or reconstruction effects are applied.
-Once detector simulation and reconstruction (e.g. jet algorithms) are applied, Lorentz symmetry is typically broken in two ways
+Once detector simulation and reconstruction (e.g. jet algorithms) are applied, Lorentz symmetry is typically broken in two ways:

 - Several effects break the full Lorentz symmetry :math:`SO(1,3)` down to the subgroup of rotations :math:`SO(3)`.
 Examples include the detector symmetry, which is not